oboukli/aktabook/README.md

 ## Happy flow

-The following sequence diagram shows the (work-in-progress) basic happy flow of Aktabook.
+The following sequence diagram shows the basic happy flow of Aktabook.

 ```mermaid
 sequenceDiagram